 Both the key statistics and the Top 3 impediments found in the current Sprint Retrospective should be logged into the Sprint_Retrospective_Log.

-If you are interested in using the Sprint_Retrospective template and the Sprint_Retrospective_Log template for conducting your Sprint Retrospectives, please request both templates here.
-The templates also have sample data for the areas shown in the Sprint Retrospective table.
+If you are interested in using the Sprint_Retrospective template for conducting your Sprint Retrospectives, please click here.
+The template has sample data for the areas shown in the Sprint Retrospective table.